-This Policy applies to situations outside normal school hours and when pupils are involved in School activities off site.
+This Policy applies to situations outside normal school hours and when pupils participate in School activities off site.

 - The School places great significance on the protection of children within the school environment as reflected in the Health and Safety Policy.
 This is extended when pupils are away from the school undertaking school trips and visits by the Educational Visits Policy.
 All trips are reviewed after the event to see if there are any changes necessary. - The Bursar seeks to ensure the suitability of adults working with children on the school site at any time. - If proprietors hire or rent out the School facilities/premises, the School must ensure that appropriate arrangements are in place to keep children safe.
-This applies regardless of whether the children who attend any of these services or activities are children on the school roll.
+This applies regardless of whether the children who attend any of these services or activities are children on the school roll or attend the college.
 This should be specified within the lease/ hire or transfer of control agreement.
-Failure to comply will lead to the termination of the agreement (KCSIE, 2024). - The School adheres to the guidance on Keeping children safe in out-of-school settings and works closely with any providers to ensure that they are compliant.
+Failure to comply will lead to the termination of the agreement (KCSIE,2025).

+• The School adheres to the guidance on Keeping children safe in out-of-school settings and works closely with any providers to ensure that they are compliant.

-25. Photographing pupils
+25. Photographing Pupils

-This Policy must be read in conjunction with the 'Taking, Storing and Use of Images of Pupils Policy' and the 'Portable Digital Devices Policy' which address the use of mobile devices at School.
-In short, only pupils in Prep 6 may bring a phone into the School.
-They must turn it off/put it on 'airplane mode' and hand it to their Class Teacher on arrival.
-It is locked in an appropriate drawer or cupboard until dismissal.
+This Policy must be read in conjunction with the 'Taking, Storing and Use of Images of Pupils Policy' and the 'Mobile Devices for Pupils Policy' which address the use of mobile devices at School.
+In short, pupils are not allowed use of their mobile on the School campus, the Sixth Form are allowed access to their mobile devices in the Sixth Form Common areas.